mf189/docker_builder/README.md

 ## Description
 The service enables the user to upload a single Dockerfile or .tar archive, which is then used to construct a Docker image.
 Once completed, the image is pushed to a Docker registry.

-**Note: This is an asynch implementation using Celery, a synchronous version can be found in the `synch` branch of this repository.**

 ## Requirements
 - Python/ pip
 - Running Docker deamon